ctffarley/Flask-API-Test/README.md

 Specify the postgres configuration such as IP/domain, port, user, password, etc. in `.env`.

+Once all environment varaibles have been set, run `source .env` in order to export all environment variables

 ## Scripts
 * `_activate_environment`
     * exports environment varaibles in `.env` and activates the virtual environment